 The Instant Pot is an innovative approach to quick, easy cooking.
 Similar to a crockpot, it has an all-in-one cooking concept that can do anything from slow cooking to pressure and steam cooking.
 This cooking device can make your on-the-road meal preparation as fast as ten minutes to thaw, prep, and cook a full chicken dish- it's that easy with the Instant Pot and truly changes the nature of your cooking game!

 Although some people enjoy the blissfulness of nature when they are on a camping trip, having access to important information via the news for current events, the weather, etc. is important.
 A television can be an informative and entertaining element to include in your RV for family fun- such as watching movies or even hooking up an XBOX/play station for video games!
 This can entertain your kids and visitors when they are staying in your RV.
-One of our favorite brands and models is the Pummel Drive 39" LED HD TV, which you can shop here.
+One of our favorite brands and models is the Pummel Drive 39" LED HD TV.

 Anyone who has ever been on a camping trip knows that you are bound to lose signal at some point on your quest.
 The same thing goes when you are on your campsite.
 There is usually a wifi adapter onsite at your campground but with many people, your signal can become limited.
 A wifi ranger can stretch your signal for up to 2 miles, so you don't have to worry about being close the the campsite router for connection.